gimyboya/Sahih-alAdhkar/.github/GUIDE.md

 # run a lint check against the code
 $ npm run lint

-# build the projects and genrate a new dist folder
+# build the projects and generate a new dist folder
 $ npm run build

 # run the full test suite, with code coverage report